-For FR2 Indoor hotspot DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 60 FPS, it is identified from (Qualcomm) that the capacity performances are decreased from [5] with DDDSU TDD format to [2.5] with DDDUU TDD format by about [50%].
+For FR2 Indoor hotspot DL, with 100MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 60 FPS, it is observed from (Qualcomm) that the capacity performances are decreased from 5 with DDDSU TDD format to 2.5 with DDDUU TDD format by about 50%.

-For FR2 Indoor hotspot DL, with 400MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 60 FPS, it is identified from (Qualcomm) that the capacity performances are decreased from [27] with DDDSU TDD format to [19] with DDDUU TDD format by about [29.63%].
+For FR2 Indoor hotspot DL, with 400MHz bandwidth for VR/AR single-stream traffic model, 45Mbps, 10ms PDB, 60 FPS, it is observed from (Qualcomm) that the capacity performances are decreased from 27 with DDDSU TDD format to 19 with DDDUU TDD format by about 29.63%.

-For FR2 Indoor hotspot DL, with 100MHz bandwidth for Video +Audio/data multi-stream traffic model, 30Mbps, it is identified from (Qualcomm) that the capacity performances are decreased from [4.5] with DDDSU TDD format to [2.5] with DDDUU TDD format by about [44.44%].
+For FR2 Indoor hotspot DL, with 100MHz bandwidth for Video +Audio/data multi-stream traffic model, 30Mbps, it is observed from (Qualcomm) that the capacity performances are decreased from 4.5 with DDDSU TDD format to 2.5 with DDDUU TDD format by about 44.44%.

+Observations:

-For FR2 Dense urban UL, with 100MHz bandwidth for VR/CG pose/control traffic model, 0.2Mbps, 250FPS, 10ms PDB, it is identified from (Qualcomm) that the capacity performances are increased from [7.5] with DDDSU TDD format to [18.5] with DDDUU TDD format by about [146.67%].
+For FR2 Dense urban UL, with 100MHz bandwidth for VR/CG pose/control traffic model, 0.2Mbps, 250FPS, 10ms PDB, it is observed from (Qualcomm) that the capacity performances are increased from 7.5 with DDDSU TDD format to 18.5 with DDDUU TDD format by about 146.67%.

-For FR2 Dense urban UL, with 100MHz bandwidth for AR 2-stream pose/control-stream with 0.2Mbps data rate and scene/video/ data/voice-stream with 10Mbps data rate, it is identified from (Qualcomm) that the capacity performances are increased from [1.5] with DDDSU TDD format to [4.5] with DDDUU TDD format by about [200%].
+For FR2 Dense urban UL, with 100MHz bandwidth for AR 2-stream pose/control-stream with 0.2Mbps data rate and scene/video/ data/voice-stream with 10Mbps data rate, it is observed from (Qualcomm) that the capacity performances are increased from 1.5 with DDDSU TDD format to 4.5 with DDDUU TDD format by about 200%.

-For FR2 Indoor Hotspot UL, with 100MHz bandwidth for VR/CG pose/control-stream, 0.2Mbps, 250FPS, 10ms PDB, it is identified from (Qualcomm) that the capacity performances are increased from [7] with DDDSU TDD format to [19] with DDDUU TDD format by about [171.14%].
+For FR2 Indoor Hotspot UL, with 100MHz bandwidth for VR/CG pose/control-stream, 0.2Mbps, 250FPS, 10ms PDB, it is observed from (Qualcomm) that the capacity performances are increased from 7 with DDDSU TDD format to 19 with DDDUU TDD format by about 171.14%.

-For FR2 Indoor Hotspot UL, with 100MHz bandwidth for AR 2-stream pose/control-stream with 0.2Mbps data rate and scene/video/ data/voice-stream with 10Mbps data rate, it is identified from (Qualcomm) that the capacity performances are increased from [2.5] with DDDSU TDD format to [5] with DDDUU TDD format by about [100%].
+For FR2 Indoor Hotspot UL, with 100MHz bandwidth for AR 2-stream pose/control-stream with 0.2Mbps data rate and scene/video/ data/voice-stream with 10Mbps data rate, it is observed from (Qualcomm) that the capacity performances are increased from 2.5 with DDDSU TDD format to 5 with DDDUU TDD format by about 100%.

 Impact of Bandwidth